hemangchawla/allanlab/_pages/home.md

 [BITS Pilani](https://www.bits-pilani.ac.in/), I had the opportunity to work with [Dr. Bijay Rout](https://scholar.google.nl/citations?user=BH13o4YAAAAJ) at the [Center for Robotics and Intelligent Systems](https://www.bits-pilani.ac.in/pilani/centreforrobotics/Home).

+With an experience in both industry and academia, I bring a unique perspective to robotics and AI.
+I am always eager to take on new challenges and apply my skills developing innovative solutions to complex problems.
+Contact me to explore how we can work together to push the boundaries of what's possible.